lamansky/conscript.js/readme.md

 | `&` | And |
 | <code>&#124;</code> | Or |

+Note that this differs from JavaScript, which uses double ampersand and pipe characters.

 ### Prefix Operator

 | Operator | Meaning | Example |